 0: Super Bowls without at least one field goal attempt

 Four times has a Super Bowl featured one combined field goal attempt, but never has a Super Bowl lacked for at least one field goal try.
-Super Bowl VII, XXIV, XXXIX and XLII each featured just one field goal effort.
+Super Bowl VII, XXIV, XXXIX and XLII each featured just one three-point attempt.